• Skip to primary navigation

 Jump to Recipe

 Who can resist the buttery light flavor of a good popover?
-If you are wanting a better option that still tastes buttery, crispy, and delicious, try these healthier whole wheat popovers.
+If you are wanting a better option that still tastes buttery, crispy, and delicious, try these buttery whole wheat popovers.

 Why you Need to Make these Popovers